What Is Ethical Wool & Does It Really Exist?

-If you’re really sold on cashmere for the winter, try to source it from a brand that uses recycled cashmere fibers.
+If you’re really sold on cashmere for the winter, try to source it from a brand that uses recycled cashmere fibers for the most ethical cashmere.
 For recycled cashmere, look for the following certifications or standards: Recycled Claim Standard (RCS); The Global Recycled Standard (GRS), Re.VerSo

-Otherwise, look for cashmere with the follo; wing certifications or standards: Sustainable Fibre Alliance (SFA) Sustainable Cashmere Standard, Kering Standard on Cashmere, Global Organic Textile Standard (GOTS)
+Otherwise, look for cashmere with the follo; wing certifications or standards: Good Cashmere Standard ® (GCS), Sustainable Fibre Alliance (SFA) Cashmere Standard, Kering Standard on Cashmere, Global Organic Textile Standard (GOTS)

 ETHICAL ALTERNATIVES TO WOOL

 Some of our favorite eco-friendly fabrics serve as good fabrics to replace wool.

 If you’re looking for a cruelty free fabric, you could look into Lyocell (sometimes referred to as Tencel).
 If you need something breathable, yet warm, hemp or bamboo could be a good choice, especially if you’re looking to replace wool in a baselayer fabric.

 Like wool, hemp is also antimicrobial and breathable, making it great for a light, next-to-skin layer.

 One of the most common wool substitutes these days, is polyester, specifically “woolyester” which is just a type of polyester that’s spun into a sometimes fuzzy knitted weave.
 While basic virgin polyester fleece isn’t very sustainable, recycled woolyester is.

 Check out Patagonia for lots of recycled polyester wool-alternative sweaters.